 Cooking sauerkraut with apples is an old-fashioned idea that never goes out of style.
 This simple apple sauerkraut side dish is the perfect modern recipe that pairs well with a number of meals.

 How to cook sauerkraut or whether to cook it all is often debated.
-If you’ve only ever eaten sauerkraut raw, give this cooked dish a try as a tangy change.
+If you’ve only ever eaten sauerkraut raw, give this easy recipe for a cooked dish a try as a tangy change.

 Cooking Sauerkraut

-Admittedly, raw sauerkraut is full of healthy and healing probiotics.
-We should continue to eat it raw and often at that.
+Admittedly, raw sauerkraut is full of healthy and healing probiotics which is great for our gut health.
+We should continue to eat it raw and often at that to gain all the health benefits of sauerkraut.

-The flavor and use of sauerkraut is incredible even in cooked dishes.
-It adds a pleasant tang that is more mellow than its raw counterpart.
+The flavor and use of sauerkraut is incredible in cooked dishes.
+It adds a pleasant tang that is more mellow than its raw counterpart and is worth including in the meal plan now and then.

 Type of Sauerkraut

-Even something purchased from the store.
+Something purchased from the grocery store will work as well as homemade sauerkraut.
 Do use something you would eat raw, however.
 If you don’t enjoy the canned sauerkraut from the store plain, for example, it’s unlikely you’ll like it here either.
+Generally the refrigerated section has some options from which to choose.

 A red cabbage sauerkraut will be a pleasant color.
 You could use a mix of fermented cabbage and carrots too.